Moose

 • Do not allow dogs off-leash.
 Dogs resemble the moose’s main predator, the wolf, and they will sometimes go out of their way to aggressively attack a barking dog.

-• Never approach calves that have been left along by their mothers, as the mother is likely not far away and will defend her calf agressively if you are too close.
+• Never approach calves that have been left alone by their mothers, as the mother is likely not far away and will defend her calf agressively if you are too close.

 • Bull moose should always be avoided.